deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 In this modern day and age, most people are used to graphical interfaces or GUIs.
 The terminal feels like a foreign planet to most computer users nowadays.
 But graphical layers depend on many other programs and devices working correctly.
-If any of those go wrong, only a console or terminal can be available.
+If any of those go wrong, only a console or terminal might be available.
 Even very simple problems can cause a graphical layer to go away.
 If you depend on only the graphical layer, you will experience more downtime and won't be able to fix many not-so-difficult problems.